testingisdocumenting/znai/znai-docs/documentation/snippets/code-snippets.md

 # Title

-Use `title` property to specify a title.
+Use the `title` property to specify a title.

     ```javascript {title: "ReactJS Component"}
     ...